IBM/programming-language-classifier/README.md

 * When you get to the cell that says `## 3.0 Create Classifier with Watson NLC and Evaluate Classification Accuracy`, insert the username and password that you saved from your Watson Natural Language Classifier instance into the code before running it.
 * When you get to the cell that says `3.2 Add Classifier ID`, Add the `classifier_id` that is in the output after running `3.1 Create Classifier`.
 * Continue running each cell until you finish the entire notebook.

+# 5. Add or change data set

+* The data used was generated using `tools/getdata.ipynb`.
+To use your own or another github repository for analysis, use this notebook and export the data via HTTP.
+Point to it in `notebooks/buildmodels.ipynb` section 1.0 using `wget.download()`.

 # Sample output